 Shark Attack Probability Calculator

-Shark attacks capture our imagination, but how likely are they really?
-The International Shark Attack File (ISAF) at the Florida Museum documents all known shark attacks worldwide.
-This illustrative calculator estimates your personal shark encounter odds based on your ocean activity level.
-Spoiler: you're more likely to be injured by a vending machine.
+The International Shark Attack File (ISAF) at the Florida Museum documents known shark attacks worldwide.
+This illustrative calculator estimates shark encounter odds based on your level of ocean activity.
+It is not a personal safety assessment.

 How We Calculate This